skimask1690/ProxyDLL/README.md

 4. Writes an exports definition file forwarding calls to the real DLL
 5. Generates a C stub that:
    - XOR-decodes the command at runtime
-   - Launches it via `CreateProcessA` with no window
+   - Launches it via `CreateProcessA` with no console window
 6. Compiles the proxy DLL with MinGW GCC

 ## Usage